Biden marks Ketanji Brown Jackson's SCOTUS confirmation

 Jackson, a 51-year-old appeals court judge with nine years of experience on the federal bench, was confirmed 53-47 by the Senate Thursday, mostly along party lines.

-“We’ve taken another step toward making our highest court reflect the diversity of America,” Biden said in a tweet Thursday after posing for a selfie with the justice-in-waiting.
-“She will be an incredible Justice, and I was honored to share this moment with her.”

-NewsNation will live stream Biden’s and Jackson’s remarks in the player above.
+Biden criticized some senators’ lines of questioning during Jackson’s confirmation process, saying what she went through was “verbal abuse.”
+While some senators, such as Cory Booker, D-N.J., were overcome by “joy,” others, led by Josh Hawley, R-Mo., and Ted Cruz, R-Texas, quizzed the federal judge about her views on issues of race and crime, amplifying election-year grievances and a backlash over changing culture.

 In her confirmation, Jackson made history by becoming the third Black justice and only the sixth woman in the court’s more than 200-year history.
-Jackson will take her seat when Justice Stephen Breyer retires this summer.
+Jackson is slated to take her seat when Justice Stephen Breyer retires this summer.

+On Friday, Jackson gave her “heartfelt thanks” to the many people she said helped her get to the Supreme Court — her family, including her husband Patrick and daughters Leila and Talia, friends, mentors and more.

+“It is the greatest honor of my life to be here with you,” Jackson said in her remarks.
+“It is hard to find the words to express the depth of my gratitude. … I have come this far by faith and I know I am truly blessed.”

 Jackson would be the current court’s second Black justice — Justice Clarence Thomas, a conservative, is the other — and just the third in history.
-Jackson would replace retiring Supreme Court Justice Breyer.
 Biden nominated Jackson in February.

+Promising to follow in Breyer’s footsteps, Jackson said she has done her “level best to stay in my lane and to reach a result that is consistent with my understanding of the law, and with the obligation to rule independently, without fear or favor.”

 While the vote was far from the overwhelming bipartisan confirmations for Breyer and other justices in decades past, it was still a significant bipartisan accomplishment for Biden in the narrow 50-50 Senate after GOP senators aggressively worked to paint Jackson as too liberal and soft on crime.